ember-learn/ember-blog/content/glimmer-merging.md

 * The compatibility layer is quite slow in some areas, making the overall Glimmer engine slower than we would like.
-We have plans to improve overall performance through the canary and beta cycle, and then of course in the 2.0 release cycle.
+We have plans to improve overall performance through the canary and beta cycle, and then in the 2.0 release cycle.
 * **In general, the Glimmer effort was an attempt to improve re-rendering performance, especially in large lists.** It also laid the groundwork for significant performance work in initial render and